 In these unprecedented times, there is one thing that should not be left uncertain: where you want to attend college.
-We, the staff and students at Clemson University’s Honors College, are committed to ensuring that you have the information needed to make the best college choice.
+We, the staff and students at the Clemson University Honors College, are committed to ensuring that you have the information needed to make the best college choice.

-Although Clemson University is physically closed, we made it our top priority to connect with you, an accepted student to the Honors College for Fall 2020.
+Although the Honors College will not be hosting in-person events, we made it our top priority to connect with you, an accepted student to the Honors College for Fall 2021.
 In place of our on-campus events, we are providing opportunities for you to virtually connect with our staff, current students, and alumni.

 We hope that you find the following events and resources engaging and informative!
 We will update this page as we get new information.
 If you have any questions for our staff, please complete the Google Form at the end of this webpage.

 Click one of the buttons below to jump to that section of this web page.